-Building a virtual centre demonstrator, the EXODUS project represents an important step towards a future federated ATM operating model
+Building a virtual centre demonstrator, the EXODUS project represents an important first step towards a future federated ATM operating model.

-To date, Europe’s air traffic management (ATM) is has been largely composed of country-based systems and processes – a fragmentation that has knock-on effects on lack of interoperability and efficiency more costly air navigation services.
+Europe’s air traffic management (ATM) is composed of country-based systems and processes – a fragmentation that has resulted in a lack of interoperability and more costly air navigation services.

-Working to overcome these challenges is COOPANS, an international partnership uniting the air navigation service providers (ANSPs) of Austria (Austro Control), Croatia (Croatia Control), Denmark (Naviair), Ireland (AirNav Ireland), Portugal (NAV Portugal), and Sweden (LFV).
-Together, COOPANS operates as a single entity, providing a world-class, safe, and cost-effective ATM system built on the Thales TopSky ATC solution.
+Working to overcome these challenges is COOPANS.
+An international partnership between the air navigation service providers (ANSPs) of Austria (Austro Control), Croatia (Croatia Control), Denmark (Naviair), Ireland (AirNav Ireland), Portugal (NAV Portugal) and Sweden (LFV), COOPANS acts as a single organisation operating a world class, safe and cost-effective ATM system based on the Thales TopSky ATC solution.

 The virtual centre as a first step towards a future federated operating model

-At the core of this initiative is the virtual centre concept—a model that shifts away from geographically-based systems towards a service-oriented, location-independent approach.
-This concept enables the decoupling of ATM data services, including flight data, radar, and weather information, from the physical location of air traffic controllers.
+At the heart of this effort is the virtual centre concept – a model that moves away from today’s geographically-based systems and towards a service-oriented, location independent one.
+It achieves this by decoupling ATM data services, such as flight data, radar and weather information, from the physical location of the air traffic controller.

 Changes ahead